soIu/javascripthon-plugin/README.md

 console.log(from_python);
 ```

-And in your Python/RapydScript code:
+And in your Python code:

 ```python
 #test.py